正常

 int main() {

-- Stackless coroutines: when suspended, state is stored in a heap-allocated coroutine frame, keeping memory overhead manageable
+- Stackless coroutines: State is stored in a heap-allocated coroutine frame upon suspension, making memory overhead controllable.

-- Well-suited for implementing embedded async I/O, event loops, state machines, and similar patterns, replacing callback hell
+- Suitable for implementing embedded asynchronous I/O, event loops, state machines, and other patterns, replacing callback hell.

-- Coroutine frames are heap-allocated by default, but can be redirected to static memory pools via custom
+- Coroutine frames are heap-allocated by default; this can be changed to static memory pools via custom

-operator new - C++20 provides only the language mechanism and minimal library support; practical high-level abstractions (e.g.,
+operator new. - C++20 only provides the language mechanism and minimal library support.
+Practical high-level abstractions (like

-std::generator) require C++23 - Compiler support still has known ICE (internal compiler error) issues; thorough testing is needed for production use
+std::generator) require C++23. - Compiler support still has known ICEs (Internal Compiler Errors); thorough testing is required for production use.

 Compiler Support